Aimage/backbone-relational-jsonapi/README.md

 Meta objects are supported and their treatment is delegated to the model or collection that is parsing the incoming data.
 When a `meta` object is found within the response, the function `handleMeta` is called on `this`.
 If the function is not defined, then the `meta` object is ignored.
 Be careful: this function is called before the `parse` function has actually returned, so you won't be able to access the parsed data from the `handeMeta` scope.

+## Links

+Links are treated like Meta with function called `handleLinks`.
+By default `links` are stored as an atribute for model or collection. `handeleLinks` can be customized in model or collection so links can be stored wherever in the model or collection model.

 ## Examples

 Here's an example of an `articles` object that can be parsed by the library